 These paintings come in full color and are highly rendered pieces.
 Portraiture is a discipline that takes a great amount of skill and time to complete, and I have had years of experience working as a commission portrait artist.
 I approach these paintings to not only resemble the subject but to also contain the feel of who the person is.
 Traditionally these pieces were done while the subject would sit for the artist.
 The length of time varied with the particular working methods of the painter.
 Working this way is a great experience but requires a time commitment from the client.
 It is for this reason that I also work from photographs, as stated previously.
 Whatever your level of time commitment is, I am more than happy to work with you in order to guarantee a fulfilling experience.

 Prices are dependent upon the size of the canvas, the number of people in the composition, and how much of the figure is included in the piece.
 Whether there is a detailed background or if there if it a rush order also are factors to what the final price will be.
-The prices listed are for a single person in the composition and are an approximation to the final fee.
-Prices include all material, but does not include shipping and handling or framing.
+Prices start at $2200 and include all material, but does not include shipping and handling or framing.

 Feel free to inquire about prices for multiple people in the painting, as well as larger canvas sizes.
 I generally suggest for smaller sizes to keep the composition focused on the head and some shoulders.
 Larger sizes can feature more of the body and even full body compositions for the largest size options.
 Paintings are done on high quality stretched 12 ounce cotton canvas or fine grade stretched Belgian linen.
 I accept Visa, Mastercard, Paypal, Venmo, check, or cash.
 I also offer monthly payment plans for those on a budget.